divijghose/firedrake/Firedrake-meeting-2025-04-30.md

 Also Zenodo, Docker, more?

+Docker: DH and CW

+Zenodo: CW probably has access?

+Ask LM how zenodo works.

+- Give access to JHC and KS for now

+- Action JHC and KS: create an account, setup 2FA, etc.

+- Irksome release?

 ### RCK: [Irksome-izing demos](https://github.com/firedrakeproject/firedrake/pull/4262)

 Do we want to replace/remove existing non-Irksome demos?
 Naming conventions, etc.

+The demo shows how to write custom time steppings, so probably it is not a good idea to completely replace them.

+Instead put a cross-link for Irksome versions of the demos?

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*